chrislattman/blogging-project/docs/terminal-commands/README.md

 - You can also download it as `email.eml` since email clients recognize that file extension
 - Downloading an email causes it to be marked as read (at least for Gmail)
-- File attachments are encoded as [Base64](https://en.wikipedia.org/wiki/Base64)
+- Emails are really just long text files, with file attachments encoded as [Base64](https://en.wikipedia.org/wiki/Base64)
     - To decode Base64 from a text file:
         ```
         cat base64_encoded.txt | base64 -d > decoded_file
         ```
+    - Emails that have rich content (i.e. they look more sophisticated than a text file) are embedded in HTML format
+        - The embedded HTML can have CSS but not JavaScript

 To replicate this with an email in the "Sent Mail" folder, run